MavSterling/nhkscrape/README.md

 # By Holynub/MavSterling 6/10/2019
 NHK Scraping tool for NHK World's On Demand Programs

+About
+This project was started because of the inability to find older NHK World videos and documentaries.
+Most programs shown on NHK World are taken down after about a year from the original airing date.

 Pre-Requisite Scripts/Packages
 1. Youtube-DL - https://ytdl-org.github.io/youtube-dl/download.html
 2. FFMPEG - https://ffmpeg.zeranoe.com/builds/